Skip to main content

 RecordRepresents when camera is recording (active for both pre and post-trigger recording)

-ShutterRepresents camera's exposure period
+ShutterRepresents camera's exposure time

 Mode